* HKMA buys total HK$6.30 bln in 1st intervention since 2015

 * Triggers weak-side CU for first time since band set in 2005

-* Three-month Hibor in biggest daily rise since end-Nov (Updates with details on additional intervention)
+* Three-month Hibor in biggest daily rise since end-Nov (Adds details on additional intervention)

-HONG KONG, April 13 (Reuters) - Hong Kong's central bank intervened in the market for the first time since 2015 after its currency hit the weaker end of its trading range, nudging up a key lending rate that could push borrowing costs higher.
+HONG KONG, April 13 (Reuters) - Hong Kong's central bank bought the local currency on Friday, as part of its first intervention in foreign exchange markets since 2015 after the Hong Kong dollar hit the weaker end of its trading range, nudging up a key lending rate that could push borrowing costs higher.

 "I reiterate that the HKMA will buy Hong Kong dollars (HKD) and sell U.S. dollars at 7.85 level to ensure that the HKD exchange rate will not weaken beyond 7.8500," Norman Chan, chief executive of the Hong Kong Monetary Authority (HKMA), said in a statement.